 Benefits:

-• High deliverability (99%+ delivery rates)
+- High deliverability (99%+ delivery rates).

-• Managed infrastructure (no server maintenance)
+- Managed setup (no server upkeep).

-• Built-in analytics and tracking
+- Built-in analytics and tracking.

-• Webhook support (track opens, clicks, bounces)
+- Webhook support (track opens, clicks, bounces).

 2. SMTP Relay